 The 1,000-plus cancellations tallied by FlightAware didn’t count the delays rippling across the U.S. air-traffic system.
 Winds slowed flights at San Francisco International Airport, a United hub, FlightAware said.

-Delta Air Lines Inc. (DAL), No. 2 in the world after United and based in Atlanta, canceled 250 flights system-wide due to the bad weather, Morgan Durrant, a spokesman said in a telephone interview.
+Delta Air Lines Inc. (DAL:US), No. 2 in the world after United and based in Atlanta, canceled 250 flights system-wide due to the bad weather, Morgan Durrant, a spokesman said in a telephone interview.

 The National Weather Service was forecasting as much as 2 to 6 inches (15 centimeters) of snow in Chicago.
 Late-afternoon temperatures of about 46 degrees Fahrenheit (8 degrees Celsius) were projected to fall overnight as the snow arrived.
 Chicago’s airports will handle about 2.4 million passengers from tomorrow through Jan.
 2, the city’s aviation department said.